AriveIT/UTTT/README.md

 This is my bot for Uvic AI's Ultimate Tic-Tac-Toe Competition

-My bot employs a minimax algorithm with iterative deepening, alpha-beta pruning, a transposition table and position evaluation
+My bot employs a minimax algorithm with iterative deepening, alpha-beta pruning, a transposition table and position evaluation.
 A more detailed breakdown of the progress can be seen in Scripts/README.md